muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 ## Information and Data Models

-The PCEP YANG module is defined in {{I-D.ietf-pce-pcep-yang}}.
-An augmented YANG module for SRv6 is specified in
-{{I-D.li-pce-pcep-srv6-yang}} that allows for SRv6 capability and MSD configurations as well as to monitor the SRv6 paths set in the network.
+The PCEP YANG module is out of the scope of this document and defined in other drafts.
+An augmented YANG module for SRv6 is also specified in another draft that allows for SRv6 capability and MSD configurations as well as to monitor the SRv6 paths set in the network.

 ## Liveness Detection and Monitoring